 Psychological factors may also contribute to anorexia, with some who develop the condition exhibiting obsessive-compulsive traits which make it easier for them to stick to routine or a controlled diet.
 Some may try to control anxiety and other psychological conditions through their anorexia.

 Finally, environmental influences also have a part to play in the development of anorexia.
 Particularly among women, success and self-worth are equated with beauty standards such as being thin.

 Treatment for anorexia is not a simple course, as many who have the condition do not wish to seek help.
 Treatment is given through a combination of factors and resources, including therapy, nutritional education, and medical treatment in cases of severe malnutrition or other related medical complications of anorexia nervosa.

+In those with severe cases of anorexia, feeding the patient through a specially-designed tube may be appropriate, as they may refuse to eat, or be severely malnourished.
 Treatment for anorexia must focus on different factors.
-The patient must be brought to a healthy weight and learning about nutrition is a key factor.
-Patients are often given meal plans and nutrition goals to work to.
+The patient must be brought to a healthy weight, and learning about nutrition is a key factor.
+Patients are often given meal plans and nutrition goals to work towards.

 As treatment progresses to restore healthy eating habits and proper nutrition, patients may benefit from therapy sessions, including family therapy with younger adults and with teenagers.
 Ongoing therapy is especially important, as recovering from anorexia is highly stressful, and patients are in need of a great deal of support.

 Anorexia typically starts in the mid-teens, and both men and women can suffer from the mental illness.